Ida B. Wells: Early life

-Ida Bell Wells was born on the Bolling Farm near Holly Springs, Mississippi, July 16, 1862.
-She was the eldest child of James Madison Wells (1840–1878) and Elizabeth "Lizzie" (Warrenton).
-James Wells' father was a White man who impregnated an enslaved Black woman named Peggy.
-Before dying, James' father brought him, aged 18, to Holly Springs to become a carpenter's apprentice.
-Upon learning carpentry skills, he was able to work for hire in Holly Springs, with his wages going to his slaveholder.
-Lizzie's experience as an enslaved person was quite different.
-One of 10 children born on a plantation in Virginia, Lizzie was sold away from her family and siblings and tried without success to locate her family following the Civil War.
-Before the Emancipation Proclamation was issued, Wells' parents were enslaved to Spires Boling, an architect, and the family lived in the structure now called Bolling–Gatewood House, which has become the Ida B. Wells-Barnett Museum.
+Ida Bell Wells was born on the Boling Farm near Holly Springs, Mississippi.
+Born on July 16, 1862, Ida Wells was the first child of James Madison Wells (1840–1878) and Elizabeth "Lizzie" (Warrenton).
+James Wells was born to an enslaved woman named Peggy and Peggy's white enslaver, thus he was enslaved under the doctrine of partus sequitur ventrem.
+When James was 18, his father brought him to Holly Springs, hiring him out as a carpenter's apprentice to architect Spires Boling, with James's wages going to his enslaver.
+One of ten children born on a plantation in Virginia, Lizzie was abducted and trafficked away from her family and siblings and tried without success to locate her family following the Civil War.
+Lizzie was owned by Boling for domestic labor in his home, now the Bolling–Gatewood House.
+Before the Emancipation Proclamation was issued, both of Wells's parents were enslaved to Boling, and thus Ida was also born enslaved.
+James Wells built much of the Bolling–Gatewood house, in which Boling lived, and which in March 2002 became the Ida B. Wells–Barnett Museum.
+The Wells family lived elsewhere on the property.
+Ground plans on display in the Ida B. Wells–Barnett Museum identify shacks behind the house as the residence of the Wells family.

-After emancipation, Wells' father, James Wells, became a trustee of Shaw College (now Rust College).
-He refused to vote for Democratic candidates (see Southern Democrats) during the period of Reconstruction, became a member of the Loyal League, and was known as a "race man" for his involvement in politics and his commitment to the Republican Party.
+After emancipation, James became a trustee of the newly established Shaw University (now Rust College) in Holly Springs.
+He refused to vote for Democratic candidates during the period of Reconstruction, became a member of the Loyal League, and was known as a "race man" for his involvement in politics and his commitment to the Republican Party.
 He founded a successful carpentry business in Holly Springs in 1867, and his wife Lizzie became known as a "famous cook".

-Ida B. Wells was one of the eight children, and she enrolled in the historically Black liberal arts college Rust College in Holly Springs (formerly Shaw College).
-In September 1878, tragedy struck the Wells family when both of Ida's parents died during a yellow fever epidemic that also claimed a sibling.
+Ida B. Wells was one of their eight children, and she enrolled in Shaw University.
+In September 1878, both of Ida's parents died during a yellow fever epidemic that also claimed one of her brothers.
 Wells had been visiting her grandmother's farm near Holly Springs at the time and was spared.

 Following the funerals of her parents and brother, friends and relatives decided that the five remaining Wells children should be separated and sent to foster homes.
 Wells resisted this proposition.
 To keep her younger siblings together as a family, she found work as a teacher in a rural Black elementary school outside Holly Springs.
 Her paternal grandmother, Peggy Wells (née Peggy Cheers; 1814–1887), along with other friends and relatives, stayed with her siblings and cared for them during the week while Wells was teaching.

-About two years after Wells' grandmother Peggy had a stroke and her sister Eugenia died, Wells and her two youngest sisters moved to Memphis to live with an aunt, Fanny Butler (née Fanny Wells; 1837–1908), in 1883.
+About two years after, Wells's grandmother (Peggy) had a stroke and her sister Eugenia died, Wells and her two youngest sisters moved to Memphis to live with an aunt, Fanny Butler (née Fanny Wells; 1837–1908), in 1883.
 Memphis is about 56 mi from Holly Springs.